nimbuscloud-ai/cloud-run-jobs-emulator/README.md

 - State -- such as registered jobs, executions -- are stored in-memory.
 This means that if the service is restarted, the state will be wiped fresh.
 In the longer term, we'd like to support a persistent volume or at least handle this on-disk in the container, so that it will survive container restarts.
 - Not all Cloud Run Job APIs are implemented, such as `Task`-related APIs.
 These will be added on an as-needed/as-requested basis.
 Please feel free to drop a PR!
 - `LongRunning` operations are not yet supported, so awaiting `.promise()` on a `createJob` calls (along with other methods that return a `LongRunningOperation`) will error.
-- `RunJob` only uses image and environment variables from the specified template.
-This will be expanded in the near future (🤞) to support the typical needs (e.g. volumes for Cloud SQL access).
+- The configuration only supports image, environment variables, and command specification.
+This will continue to expand as needed.
+- `RunJob` is only using the image, environment variables, and entrypoint/command during execution at the moment.